Exceptional Tannaka groups only arise from cubic threefolds: Tannaka groups of Hodge modules

 is a quotient of a torus of rank two; in particular, it is a torus.
 We then have the following Hodge theoretic analog of the Galois sequence in~\cite[th.~4.3]{JKLM}:

 \begin{proposition} We have an exact sequence

 \end{proposition}

 \begin{proof} We have an embedding~$\cC_{\{0\}}\hookrightarrow \cC$ as a full abelian tensor subcategory which is stable under subobjects.
 By Tannaka duality, any such embedding corresponds to an epimorphism~$G_\omega(\cC)\twoheadrightarrow G_\omega(\cC_{\{0\}})$~\cite[prop.~2.21a]{DM82}.
-The exactness of the sequence of Tannaka groups follows by the same argument as in the proof of~\cite[th.~4.3]{JKLM}.
-Indeed, the argument there only needs that for any~$M\in \cC$ the following two properties hold: \begin{enumerate} \item Any rank one subobject of~$\DR(M)$ lies in a semisimple subobject of~$\DR(M)$. \item The maximal trivial subobject of~$\DR(M)$ lies in the essential image of the functor~$\DR\colon \langle \cC \rangle \to \DR(\cC)$. \end{enumerate} Both properties are trivial in the case at hand: The rank one objects of the tensor category~$\cC$ are the perverse skyscraper sheaves, and the maximal trivial subobject is the direct sum of all skyscraper subsheaves supported at the origin.
-Hence both claims follow from the fact that for any~$M\in \HM(A)$, every simple subobject of the perverse sheaf~$\DR(M)$ (or equivalently, of the underlying holonomic~$\cD$-module) has the property that a direct sum of twists of that subobject underlies a Hodge submodule of~$M$ by~\cite[prop.~16.3.1]{MHMProject}. \end{proof}
+The exactness of the sequence of Tannaka groups then follows by the same argument as in the proof of~\cite[th.~4.3]{JKLM}.
+Indeed, by~\cite[prop.~A.13 and lemma A.4(1)]{DAE20} we only need to show that for any~$M\in \cC$ the following two properties hold: \begin{enumerate} \item Every rank one subobject of~$\DR(M)$ is a direct summand in a semisimple object $\DR(N)$ with $N\in \cC$. \item The maximal trivial subobject of~$\DR(M)$ lies in the essential image of the functor~$\DR\colon \langle \cC \rangle \to \DR(\cC)$. \end{enumerate} Both properties are trivial in this case: By~\cite[sect.~10]{WeissauerAlmostConnected} or~\cite[lemma~3.5]{KraemerMicrolocalI}, the rank one objects of the tensor category $\cC$ are precisely those whose underlying perverse sheaf is a skyscraper sheaf of rank one, and the maximal trivial subobject is the direct sum of all skyscraper subsheaves supported at the origin.
+Hence both claims follow from the fact that for any~$M\in \HM(A)$, every simple subobject of the perverse sheaf~$\DR(M)$ (or equivalently, of the underlying holonomic~$\cD$-module) has the property that a direct sum of twists of that subobject underlies a Hodge submodule of~$M$ \cite[prop.~16.3.1]{MHMProject}. \end{proof}

 For~$M\in \cC$ with underlying perverse sheaf~$P=\DR(M)$, let~$V=\omega(P)$.
 Then the groups

 can be identified with the Tannaka groups of the full tensor subcategories~$\langle M \rangle \subset \cC$ and~$\langle P \rangle \subset \DR(\cC)$ generated by~$M$ and~$P$ respectively.
 These Tannaka groups are algebraic groups, by construction they are subgroups of~$\GL(V)$.
 They are reductive since all our Hodge modules and perverse sheaves are semisimple.
 So the derived group of their connected component of the identity is a connected semisimple group which we denote by